plepe/boundingbox/README.md

 Returns the bounding box as GeoJSON feature.

 ## Method toLeaflet()
-Returns the bounding box as L.latLngBounds object
+Returns the bounding box as L.latLngBounds object.
+Leaflet must be included separately!

 ## Method toTile()
 (This function is still work in progress)